oneapi-src/oneDNN/README.md

-> Intel MKL-DNN repository will migrate to [https://github.com/intel/mkl-dnn](https://github.com/intel/mkl-dnn) on
+> Intel MKL-DNN repository migrated to [https://github.com/intel/mkl-dnn](https://github.com/intel/mkl-dnn).
-> Wednesday, January 24th.
-The old address will continue to be available and will redirect to the new repo.
+> The old address will continue to be available and will redirect to the new repo.
 > Please update your links.

 # Intel(R) Math Kernel Library for Deep Neural Networks (Intel(R) MKL-DNN)